Omar6624/Omar6624/README.md

 <h1 align="center">Hi 👋, I'm Omar</h1>
 <h4 align="center">I’m an aspiring Software Engineer focusing on backend development using JavaScript and Node.js.
 I have experience in frontend development working primarily with React, and Tailwind CSS.
-I am passionate about backend development and continuously honing my skills through hands-on projects and learning.
+I am also passionate about backend development and continuously honing my skills through hands-on projects using nodejs and expressjs.
 I’m passionate about learning new technologies and growing ideas into impactful solutions.
 Check out my projects—I’m excited to connect and collaborate!</h4>

 - 🔭 I’m currently working on a personal project [note-taking-cli](https://github.com/Omar6624/note-taking-cli)